cap-alt-delete/visual-argument-2021spring/accessibility-tips.md

 **Accessibility Tips Relevant to Visual Rhetoric**

+(All of the following information are notes taken from online research.
+The wesbites where the information was found are listed below and are not my original work.
+I simply wanted to gather relevant notes in one place for educational purposes.)

-**1. WCAG (Web Content Accessibility Guidelines)** - offers guidelines for increasing digital accessibility (designed for web pages, but has useful general tips that can be applied to other forms of digital contect)
+**1. WCAG (Web Content Accessibility Guidelines - June 2010)** - offers guidelines for increasing digital accessibility (designed for web pages, but has useful general tips that can be applied to other forms of digital contect)

 - website: https://www.w3.org/WAI/GL/WCAG20/ (below are some highlights relevant to visual media)
 - create text alternatives for any non-text content (ex. include text-based descriptions in the meta-data of the image)